-“East Metro Pulse allows us to add feelings to facts, telling a more comprehensive tale of the vitality of our community,” said Nadege Souvenir, vice president of Operations & Learning at the Foundations.
+“East Metro Pulse allows us to add feelings to facts, telling a more comprehensive tale of the vitality of our community,” said Nadege Souvenir, then-Vice President of Operations & Learning at the Foundation, now Chief Operating Officer.
 “We encourage the community to use this data to support policy work and other projects benefiting the East Metro.”

 For more information and to view the full report and data book, visit eastmetropulse.org.

 The third volume of the East Metro Pulse collects responses from more than 3,100 residents on the health and vitality of Dakota, Ramsey and Washington counties.Read the News

 The Saint Paul & Minnesota Foundation is the first community foundation in the United States to join the world’s leading responsible investment proponent.Read the News